Sittwe: Demographics

 The largest ethnic group in Sittwe is the Rakhine people.
 Alongside, there are Rohingya Muslims and some Burmese from other parts of the country.

 As of 2019, the General Administration Department reported 170,355 "Bangladeshi foreigners" living in Sittwe' metro area- Sittwe Township and only 144,773 Rakhine residents in the township.
 Accordingly, 53.4% of the overall township adheres to Islam.
 There are no comparable statistics for just the city of Sittwe as the township's population nearly doubled between 2018 and 2019.

 The vast majority practises Theravada Buddhism and Islam.
-The Rohingya Muslim quarter used to be called Aung Mingala, until the Muslims were driven out by mobs during the 2012 riots in October.
-It is difficult to document the number of Rohingya who remain in the Internally Displaced Persons camps as the so-called "illegal people" were not permitted to register for the national census and the government refuses to address this minority Rohingya ethnic group by name.
+The Rohingya Muslim quarter used to be called Aung Mingala, until the Muslims were driven out by mobs during riots in October 2012.

-Human Rights Watch, Fortify Rights, Amnesty International and the UN Special Rapporteur have documented the spread of orchestrated anti-Muslim violence with the permission (and sometimes the direct involvement of) government and military authorities.

 Economy

+Sittwe is politically and militarily the most important and developed city in Rakhine state.
+It additionally hosts international investments such as the Kaladan project.
 In February 2007, India announced a plan to develop the port under the Kaladan Multi-Modal Transit Transport Project, which would enable ocean access from Indian north-eastern states, so called "Seven sisters", like Mizoram, via the Kaladan River.
-Sittwe's citizenry, especially Buddhist monks, have participated in the 2007 Burmese anti-government protests.

-In October 2011, as part of a recent bilateral trade deal signed by Myanmar and India, the two countries pledged a US$120 million port and multimodal investment to complete the infrastructure linking Indian north-eastern provinces to Sittwe overland via India's Mizoram by 2013.

-The port of Sittwe will undergo extensive dredging and the construction of new berthing terminals.
-Once operational it will offer direct passage to enable Burmese and Indian shippers to pick up mainline services to and from Kolkata.
-The two countries also pledged to double bilateral trade to US$3 billion by 2015 by reducing trade tariffs.
+The project envisions three transport links: an ocean link between Sittwe and Kolkata, a river link from Sittwe to Paletwa, and a road from Paletwa to Zorinpui in Mizoram.
+The ocean shipping route began in 2023.
+As of 2026, the road link remains incomplete due to weather, flooding and the Myanmar Civil War.

+Sittwe serves as a gateway for goods from Bangladesh and supports trade with townships across Arakan.
+Local livelihoods are based on agriculture, fishing, shrimp farming, trade, and other activities.
+The city also hosts rice mills, fish and shrimp trading centers, ice plants, salt production facilities, and garment-related works.
+Seafood and agricultural exports are transported through Shwe Min Gan Port to Bangladesh and also distributed through multiple routes to central Myanmar.
+Sittwe also has local banks such as Kanbawza Bank (KBZ), Yoma Bank, Innwa Bank, Myanmar Economic Bank and other financial buildings.